scottjg/rails/guides/source/migrations.md

 ### Using the `change` Method

-The `change` method removes the need to write both `up` and `down` methods in those cases that Rails knows how to revert the changes automatically.
-Currently, the `change` method supports only these migration definitions:
+The `change` method is the primary way of writing migrations.
+It works for the majority of cases, where Active Record knows how to reverse the migration automatically.
+Currently, the `change` method supports only these migration
+definitions:

 * `add_column`
 * `add_index`